-In 2018, the Office established two additional Aboriginal positions and in 2021-22, created a critical new executive position, Assistant Ombudsman Aboriginal Engagement and Collaboration, which will be recruited in 2022.
+In 2018, the Office established two additional Aboriginal positions and in 2021-22, created a critical new executive position, Assistant Ombudsman Aboriginal Engagement and Collaboration, which was filled by Laurence Riley in August 2022.
+At 30 June 2023, the Office had three staff (3.9% of the Offices total FTE) identifying as Aboriginal in the Aboriginal Engagement and Collaboration Branch.

-The Office also engaged an Aboriginal artist to produce an artwork for the Office.
+The Office also engaged an Aboriginal artist in 2018 to produce an artwork for the Office.
 The artwork is featured on the cover of this report and has been used as a theme for new publications.

-The Principal Aboriginal Consultant attended events and meetings with government and non-government service providers to provide an opportunity to raise issues affecting the Aboriginal community and to raise awareness of the Office's role.
+The Aboriginal Engagement and Collaboration Branch members attended events and meetings with government and non-government service providers to provide an opportunity to raise issues affecting the Aboriginal community and to raise awareness of the Office's role.